manbitestech/nsmock/README.md

 ## Usage

 To use `nsmock`, you need to configure your Jest setup to use its custom stubs.
-Here's an example of a `jest.config.js` file:
+Below is an example of a `jest.config.js` file.
+`nsmock` adds stubs which override the Oracle defaults.

 ```javascript
 const SuiteCloudJestConfiguration = require("@oracle/suitecloud-unit-testing");